Kanta Sato: Early life

 Kanta Sato was born on June 16, 1996, in Tsushima (Fukuoka Prefecture), Japan, where he lived until the age of 7.
 He has two brothers and used to play baseball from his first year in elementary school to the 3rd year of Junior high school.
 The Rampage from Exile Tribe's Shogo Iwaya and Hokuto Yoshino were his classmates in high school.

 Career

-Sato aimed for the entertainment industry after watching the movie "Extremely Loud & Incredibly Close" when he was in Junior high school.
+Sato aimed for the entertainment industry after watching the movie Extremely Loud & Incredibly Close when he was in Junior high school.

-In 2013, he participated at "EXPG National Academy Audition" in the model department of the Fukuoka branch and passed, which led him to learn dancing.
-In the same year, he participated in Exile vocal audition "Vocal Battle Audition 4" but failed during the first screening.
+In 2013, he participated in the EXPG National Academy Audition in the model department of the Fukuoka branch and passed, which led him to learn dancing.
+In the same year, he participated in the Exile vocal audition Vocal Battle Audition 4 but failed during the first screening.

-In 2014, he participated in "Exile Performer Battle Audition" and made it to the second screening but was defeated by other contestants yet again.
+In 2014, he participated in Exile Performer Battle Audition and made it to the second screening but ultimately did not pass.
 In the same year, he became a trainee of Exile's theater company after passing the "Gekidan Exile audition".